jkendall327/dotnet-explanations/csharp/interfaces.md

 }
 ```

 We use `DatabaseLoader`, which we've made elsewhere in our program, to get the user's details from a database.
 How `DatabaseLoader` works doesn't matter.
-What matters is that it's a 'service': it does something useful for us.
+What matters is that it does something useful for us.

 Now imagine that instead of loading information from a database, you want to get it from the filesystem.
-You have to do two things:
+You have to:

-- Create a new service that gets the information you want from the filesystem.
+- Create a new service that gets information from the filesystem.
-- Change every part of your program that used the `DatabaseLoader` to now use a `FilesystemLoader`.
+- Change every part of your program that used `DatabaseLoader` to now use `FilesystemLoader`.

 ```csharp
 public void ChangeUsername(int userID, string newName)